sagi21805/LearnixOS-Book/src/ch02-03-what-is-memory-paging.md

 The official names for those tables are `Page-Map Level 4 (PML4)`, `Page Directory Pointer Table (PDT)`, `Page Directory Table (PDT)` and `Page Table (PT)`.
 In this book I will not use these names because they are complicated, and I am just going to number each level, PML4 being the 4th level, and PT being the 1st level.

-> In 32bit paging extension, there are only two tables but the principles are the same. and because of that only 64bit paging will be covered in this book.
->

 ###  Page Table & Page Table Entry

-Just before we will translate and address, we need to understand the structure of the page table, and especially the Page Table Entry.
 The page table, just like the global descriptor table, is an array of 512 page table entries.
 Each entry contains a `physical address` aligned to 0x1000, that is pointing to a memory regions, and also flags represents configuration and permissions for the memory page mapped by the entry.